bhm-kyndryl/Metraixbeat/ReadMe.md

 	* Performance of the daemon is overall good without much impact on system but sample rate is (by default) lower than LINUX metricbeat
     * Filebeat like plugins and custom script results easy integration

+### Dont hesitate to contact me (Bugs, improvements, thoughts, ...) !
+	Email: metraixbeat@wwpdl.vnet.ibm.com
+	I need your feedbacks to improve this tool, I will do my best to help you !
+	I'm mainly concerned about bugs, which you can have in your own AIX environment, and that I didn't catch...

 ### Fully based on Python3
 	Tested only with 3.7 and 3.8 but should work with other Python3 versions Compatible with AIX 5.3/6.1/7.1/7.2 ( that's to say Python 3.x is installed)